 Academic dishonesty is considered a grave offense.
 This includes cheating on and/or plagiarizing class assignments or assessments (tests).
 Academic dishonesty is willingly and knowingly copying or using the work of others and representing such work as one's own without proper citation.
 It is also considered cheating when one obtains copy of an assessment and/or assessment answers prior to taking an assessment with the intention or anticipation of using the information gained on the assessment.
+In addition, a student's unauthorized use of artificial intelligence and language processing tools (e.g., Chat GPT) to create work as the student's own is considered a form of plagiarism.
 Consequences of academic dishonesty include, but are not limited to, the receipt of a zero grade on the assignment or assessment in question without the possibility of completing a make-up assignment or assessment, in addition to other Class 2 consequences.